 Established in 1991, the Community Support Fund (CSF) is a trust fund governed by the Gambling Regulation Act 2003 to direct a portion of gaming revenues back into the community.
-Taxes on gaming machines in Victorian hotels contribute more than $100 million each year to the Fund.
-Funds from the Community Support Fund support a range of programs, which in turn support a wide variety of projects in the community.
+Taxes on gaming machines in Victorian hotels contribute approximately $146 million each year to the Fund.
+Funds from the CSF support a range of programs, which in turn support a wide variety of projects in the community.

-As prescribed by the legislation the Community Support Fund receives revenue generated from electronic gaming machines in hotels.
+As prescribed by the legislation the CSF receives revenue generated from electronic gaming machines in hotels.

-The legislation also provides for the payment of one day’s revenue from the Community Support Fund to the Victorian Veterans Fund on 1 September each year.
+The legislation also provides for the payment of one day’s revenue from the CSF to the Victorian Veterans Fund on 1 September each year.

 The Victorian Government then allocates the remaining funding to a range of portfolio departments.
 Funded initiatives must be consistent with the purposes of the legislation described below:

-- programs to tackle problem gambling are the first call on the fund, including payment of amounts into the Responsible Gambling Fund*;
+- programs to tackle problem gambling are the first call on the fund, including payments into the Responsible Gambling Fund*;

 - drug education, treatment and rehabilitation;